SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 #### Hints and guidelines

 As we see in the examples below, we can apply a similar principle and divide the sunglasses into **three** logical parts - upper, middle, and lower.
-Below is part of the code with which we can solve the task.
+Below is part of the code with which we can solve the problem.

 When drawing the top and bottom rows, use **`2 * n`** asterisks, **`n`** spaces, and **`2 * n`** asterisks as output.